 1. Refugio State Beach – Santa Barbara County

 Refugio State Beach lies just about 20 miles north of Santa Barbara.
 This is the beach to hit if you love activities and adventures.
-Kayaking is popular and Refugio State Beach offers kayak tours over the summer.
+Kayaking is popular and Refugio State Beach.
+Bring your own inflatable kayaks or do one of the organized kayak tours.
 Surfers also flock to the area.
 There are plenty of great spots for those that enjoy fishing.
 During low tide, check out the tide pools in the rocky areas.
 No matter if you are looking to relax or stay active, you’ll find Refugio to be the perfect beach.
 Many people stay at the campground here so they can wake up to this beautiful paradise.

 2. Butterfly Beach – Montecito